In the future of healthcare, self-funded plan sponsors have the power to fix what’s broken.

 Before they came to us, DBM committed to overhauling how they view, manage, promote, and invest in their self-funded benefits plan from the top down.
 Guided by servant leadership and a proactive member-first approach, DBM’s plan is thriving after a year with Apostrophe Intelligent Health Benefits.
 It’s quickly becoming the gold standard.

-“You put your money where your mouth was with your members and really made the differences show up in their benefits,” Cheryl Kellond, CEO and co-founder of Apostrophe, told Brian during a webinar conversation that included Jesse Gomez, SVP of Sales and Marketing for Apostrophe.
+“You put your money where your mouth was with your members and really made the differences show up in their benefits,” Cheryl Kellond, CEO and co-founder of Apostrophe, told Brian during a webinar conversation.

 During the webinar, Brian shared many valuable insights about the transformation DBM has made for its members, the benefits plan, and the organization’s bottom line.
-You can watch it now to hear the entire 30-minute conversation, or read on to learn his 5 best tips to guide a dramatic change for your company.
+Read on to learn his 5 best tips to guide a dramatic change for your company.

 5 Tips for Self-Funded Innovation from a Plan Sponsor